ApryseSDK/pdftron-react-native/README.md

 ```

 ##### overrideLongPressMenuBehavior
-array of strings, optional, default to none
+array of strings, optional, defaults to none

-Defines menu items on long press that should skip default behavior.
-They will still be displayed in the long press menu, and the function [`onLongpressMenuPress`](#onLongPressMenuPress) will be called.
+Defines the menu items on long press that will skip default behavior when pressed.
+Strings should be [Config.LongPressMenu](./src/Config/Config.js) constants.
+They will still be displayed in the long press menu, and the function [`onLongPressMenuPress`](#onLongPressMenuPress) will be called where custom behavior can be implemented.

 ```js
 <DocumentView